regiregi22/RaspiNail/raspibolt_50_electrs.md

 The installation of your own Electrum server is optional and not essential for running a Lightning node.
 It is very much recommended, however, as it is an important step to claim back your on-chain sovereignty and enforce the Bitcoin consensus.
 In the article "[We need Bitcoin full nodes.
-Economic ones.](https://medium.com/shiftcrypto/we-need-bitcoin-full-nodes-economic-ones-fd17efcb61fb){:target="_blank"}", I outline why it is pointless to run an idle Bitcoin full node without using it to verify your own on-chain transactions.
+Economic ones.](https://medium.com/shiftcrypto/we-need-bitcoin-full-nodes-economic-ones-fd17efcb61fb){:target="_blank"}", it's outlined why it is pointless to run an idle Bitcoin full node without using it to verify your own on-chain transactions.

 ---